Tongole is a fairly new luxury lodge in Malawi's Nkhotakota Game Reserve

 Tongole Wilderness Lodge: Our full report

-Located in the Nkhotakota Wildlife Reserve, on the banks of the Bua River, the new, eco-friendly Tongole Wilderness Lodge is the only luxury lodge in the Nkhotakota Wildlife Reserve, one of Malawi's last unspoiled areas, and offers a truly wilderness experience in upmarket surroundings.
+Located in the heart of the Nkhotakota Wildlife Reserve, on the banks of the Bua River, the eco-friendly Tongole Wilderness Lodge is the only luxury lodge in the Nkhotakota Wildlife Reserve, one of Malawi's last unspoiled areas.
+It aims to offer a truly wilderness experience from a very comfortable base.

-Linked to the chalets via stone pathways, the A-framed thatched main area incorporates the lounge, bar and dining area, fronted by a large wooden deck set with comfortable chairs where guests can take in the view, while steps lead down to two further seating areas.
-From the centre of Tongole’s main area a winding staircase leads up to another seating area high up in the roof space and offers views over the river to the hills beyond.
+Linked to Tongole’s chalets via sandy pathways, the massive A-framed thatched main area incorporates a lounge, bar and dining area.
+To the front is a large wooden deck set with comfortable chairs where guests can take in the view, while steps lead down to two further seating areas.
+From the centre of Tongole’s main area a winding staircase leads up to yet another seating area, high up in the apex of the roof and with views over the river to the hills beyond.
 During our recent visit a table was laid out here for a relaxing lunch.
 At the back of the main area are the guest toilets, and a small curio shop selling a few items of safari clothing and locally made curios.

-Activities at Tongole Wilderness Lodge focus on walks with a trained guide through the bush, game drives in the reserve, fly and freshwater fishing, canoeing and motorboat trips.
+Activities at Tongole Wilderness Lodge focus on walks with an armed guide through the bush, game drives in the reserve, fly and fresh-water fishing, canoeing and motorboat trips.
 More adventurous travellers may be tempted by fly-camping in the reserve, too – available for stays of three nights or more.
 As there are no other lodges for miles around you are unlikely to encounter any other visitors in the area.

 Tongole has very strong links, through the Tongole Foundation, with the local community, helping with building schools, and teaching about conservation to help change attitudes to poaching.
-Guests may visit a local village and school and see some local craftwork – with the option of purchasing woodcarvings, paintings and masks.
+Guests may visit a local village and see some local craftwork – with the option of purchasing woodcarvings, paintings and masks.
 Any profits earned by the lodge are shared with the local community.
 During our recent visit the lodge had just received some blackboard paint and a supply of chalk for the local school – thanks to a donation from recent visitors.

 Ideal length of stay: Three to four nights would be ideal to discover this remote wilderness area.